How Cardiac Rehab and Pulmonary Physical Therapy Combine to Help You Recover From Surgery

 Phase I: Inpatient Care for Cardiovascular and Pulmonary Physical Therapy

-This phase of cardiac rehab is performed in the hospital.
+This phase of cardiac rehab happens in the hospital.
 It allows a group of healthcare professionals to work closely together.
 They can monitor any sudden changes and offer initial education regarding your condition.

 Phase II: Outpatient Care to Continue Cardiopulmonary Physical Therapy